-\begin{itemize} \item $v_{\texttt{red}}$: total number of red leafs (including the contracted leafs) in the subtree of $v$. \item $v_{\texttt{blue}}$: total number of blue leafs in the subtree of $v$. \item $v_{\texttt{green}}$: total number of green leafs (including the contracted leafs) in the subtree of $v$. \item $\overline{v}_{\texttt{black}}$: total number of black leafs (including the contracted leafs) not in the subtree of $v$. \end{itemize}
+\begin{itemize} \item $v_{\texttt{red}}$: total number of red leaves (including the contracted leaves) in the subtree of $v$. \item $v_{\texttt{blue}}$: total number of blue leaves in the subtree of $v$. \item $v_{\texttt{green}}$: total number of green leaves (including the contracted leaves) in the subtree of $v$. \item $\overline{v}_{\texttt{black}}$: total number of black leaves (including the contracted leaves) not in the subtree of $v$. \end{itemize}

 We divide the rest of the counters into two categories.
-The first category corresponds to the leafs in the contracted children subtrees of $v$ and each counter will be stored in a variable of the form $v_{A.\{\}}$.
-The second category corresponds to the leafs in the subtrees in edge $(p_{v}, v)$ and each counter will be stored in a variable of the form $v_{B.\{\}}$.

-For the first category we have the following counters: \begin{itemize} \item $v_{A.\texttt{red}}$: total number of red leafs in the contracted children subtrees of $v$. \item $v_{A.\texttt{green}}$: total number of green leafs in the contracted children subtrees of $v$. \item $v_{A.\texttt{black}}$: total number of black leafs in the contracted children subtrees of $v$. \item $v_{A.\texttt{red,green}}$: total number of pairs of leafs where one is red, the other is green and one leaf comes from one contracted child subtree of $v$ and the other leaf comes from a different contracted child subtree of $v$. \end{itemize}
+The first category corresponds to the leaves in the contracted children subtrees of $v$ and each counter is stored in a variable of the form~$v_{A.x}$.
+The second category corresponds to the leaves in the contracted subtrees on the edge~$(p_{v}, v)$, and each counter is stored in a variable of the form $v_{B.x}$.
+For the first category $A$ we have the following counters: \begin{itemize} \item $v_{A.\texttt{red}}$: total number of red leaves in the contracted children subtrees of~$v$. \item $v_{A.\texttt{green}}$: total number of green leaves in the contracted children subtrees of $v$. \item $v_{A.\texttt{black}}$: total number of black leaves in the contracted children subtrees of $v$. \item $v_{A.\texttt{red,green}}$: total number of pairs of leaves where one is red, the other is green, and one leaf comes from one contracted child subtree of $v$ and the other leaf comes from a different contracted child subtree of $v$. \end{itemize}

-While scanning the $k$ edges of the children of $v$ from left to right, for a child $c'$ that is the $m-th$ child of $v$, we also maintain the following:
+While scanning the $k$ children edges of $v$ from left to right, for the child $c'$ that is the~$m$-th child of $v$, we also maintain the following: